Walk-through: Configuring additional tables for global search

-Select Entity Permissions in the left navigation pane.
+Select Table Permissions in the left navigation pane.

-Enter the name as Northwind Products Read All, and then select the appropriate Scope and the Read privilege.
+Enter the name as Northwind Products Read All, and then select the appropriate Access Type and the Read privilege.

-For this example, the Global scope is provided to the nwind_products entity.
+For this example, the Global access type is provided to the nwind_products table.

 Select Save & Close.

 Scroll down to the Web Roles section, and then select Add Existing Web Role.

 Search for Authenticated Users, and then select Add:

 Step 4: Add record details webpage

 Go to Power Apps, and select Apps in the left navigation pane.